 A smokehouse and its twin, a small square building whose original purpose and location are still unknown, stand at opposite ends of Sully house.
 In the smokehouse, meats were hung overhead to cure on wooden pegs that are still visible.

 Two feet thick at the base and 25 feet tall on its highest side, the dairy may have been the only quarried stone building on the property.
-Probably constructed with some slave labor, its inner and outer walls were insulated with a mixture of earth and straw to insure relatively cool temperatures for the storage of milk, cheese and butter.
+Probably constructed with some labor of the enslaved people, its inner and outer walls were insulated with a mixture of earth and straw to insure relatively cool temperatures for the storage of milk, cheese and butter.
 During the summer months, eggs, fruits and vegetables would have been kept there.
-The second floor "elegant apartment," as Lee noted in a description of his dairy, may have served as living quarters for an overseer or domestic workers, but there are no references to actual tenants during the Lee residency.
+The second floor "elegant apartment," as Lee noted in a description of his dairy, may have served as living quarters for an overseer or enslaved workers in the house, but there are no references to actual tenants during the Lee residency.

 Other Sully Owners